inbo/catrein/index.md

 Providing the ability to publishing the collected data as open data allows to share the results of camera trap research in Belgium with other researchers abroad.

+Interested to collaborate or to use Agouti for annotation of camera trap images yourself, feel free to contact [Jim Casaer](mailto:jim.casaer@inbo.be).